dylan-lang/opendylan/documentation/getting-started-ide/source/projects.rst

 Win32 API libraries described in the *C FFI and Win32* library reference.
 We want to use DUIM in this project.

-Select “Dylan User Interface Manager (DUIM)”.
+Select "Dylan User Interface Manager (DUIM)".

 Click **Next**.